Tuesday, 10 June 2025

 He lived from 1839 - 1903 and seems to have been only moderately successful as a composer.
 He earned his living as a critic and seems to have taken pleasure in attacking the music of composers who were much more successful than he was.

-This short piece is a slow processional for all saint day.
+This short piece is a slow processional for All Saints Day.
 Some of the reviews I have seen dismissed it as not really worth listening to but I enjoyed it.
 It was well written with a good sense of line and some piquant harmonies.
 It is no masterpiece but would make quite a good interlude in a concert which otherwise consisted of louder faster pieces.
 Bru Zane have recently recorded the composer's opera Dimitri and I am sure that I will get round to acquiring a copy before too long.

 No comments: